UK government plans to revamp holiday pay calculation for part-year workers

-The review period gives HMRC an opportunity to try to reach an agreement on the amount of DPT due.
+The review period gives HMRC and the taxpayer an opportunity to try to reach an agreement on the amount of DPT due.
 During this time, the charge may be reduced or increased.
 In some circumstances a DPT liability can be removed if the company makes a transfer pricing adjustment in its corporation tax return during the first 12 months of the review period.
 There is a strong incentive to settle a DPT dispute by making a corporation tax adjustment because corporation tax will be payable at a lower rate than DPT.

 The company can only appeal a DPT charge after the end of the review period.
 However, the review period can be terminated early if both HMRC and the taxpayer agree.

 An appeal against a charging notice is heard by the Tax Tribunal.
 If no appeal is made the DPT becomes final.